semusings/caching-endpoint-responses-in-spring-cloud-gateway/README.md

 <!--more-->

 This blog post shows how it is applicable to cache response using Spring Cloud Gateway.
-For this you need to create two spring boot application:
+For this you need to create two spring boot applications:
 `api-gateway` and `order-service`.

-## Create Order Microservice
+## Initialize Projects

-## Create API Gateway
+## Add Routing in API Gateway

-## Routing

-## Caching
+## Implement Caching in API Gateway

 We are done, Thanks for reading!
 [Github](https://github.com/BhuwanUpadhyay/blog-code-example-template)